Skip to main content

 We execute research and development strategies to create the key technologies necessary for bioresource infrastructure.
 Specifically, we are developing techniques for cryopreservation, nuclear transfer, ICSI, and generation of mouse models and high-quality stem cell lines.
 We also develop mouse phenotyping technologies and adds phenotypic information to the BRC’s mouse resources, and support mouse phenotyping of domestic researchers with the international standard phenotyping platform.

-Research and development of technologies for embryo manipulation and stem cells
+Research for life cycle and development of advanced embryo manipulation technology

 Masaru Tamura, Ph.D.